Wall Street roars back to rally mode, even as oil rises anew

 NEW YORK (AP) — Wall Street took another sharp swing Wednesday, this time back to rally mode, as stocks and Treasury yields rose even as oil prices continued to climb.

-The S&P 500 was up 2% in afternoon trading after Federal Reserve Chair Jerome Powell said he supports a more modest rise in interest rates this month than some investors had feared.
+The S&P 500 was up 1.7% in midday trading after Federal Reserve Chair Jerome Powell said he supports a more modest rise in interest rates this month than some investors had feared.
 He also said he still expects inflation, which is at its highest level in 40 years, to moderate through the year.

 The comments helped gains for stocks from earlier in the morning to accelerate.
 Other areas of the market were also showing less fear from the prior day, when worries about Russia's invasion of Ukraine sent the S&P 500 tumbling 1.5% and prices soaring for all kinds of commodities.